tomvanbraeckel/yamcs/yamcs-core/src/main/java/org/yamcs/parameterarchive/README.txt

 == Database structure ==
+Data is segmented in segments of 2^12 seconds each.
+One data segment contains all the values of the parameter and one time segment contains all the corresponding timestamps.

-Each (parameter,type) combination is given an unique 4 bytes parameter_id.
-The parameter is identified by its fully qualified xtce name.
+Each (parameter, type) combination is given an unique 4 bytes parameter_id.

-TimeArray - an ordered sequence of timestamps stored as a t0,dt1,dt2... where t0 is some initial timestamp and dt0,dt1.. are deltas from the previous timetamp - so ti = t0+dt1+dt2+...dti t0 is itself a delta from the beginning of a segment.
-The TimeArray is stored as a compacted VarInt array.

 ParameterGroup - represents a list of parameter_id which are received together (share the same timestamp).

-Each ParameterGroup is given a ParameterPartition_id
+Each ParameterGroup is given a ParameterGroup_id

+TimeSegment -
+byte 0:
+  version = 0
+byte 1+: an ordered sequence of varints: n = array size t0 = time zero - a delta from the beginning of the segment dt1 = t1-t0 dt2 = t2-t1
+  ...

+ParameterValueArray:
+byte 0:
+  version = 0
+byte 1:
+  type (integer, float, enumeration, etc)

+ParameterIdList: SortedVarIntList

 Column Families
-- one CF named "metadata" contains:
-  - definition of parameter_id
-  - definition of Parameter Groups

-- for each ParameterGroup one CF named "g" + ParameterGroup_id contains the timestamp information
-- for each Parameter_id one CF named "p" + Paramete_id
+ for storing metadata we have 2 CFs:
+   meta_p2pid:  contains the mapping between pararameter fully qualified name and parameter_id and type
+   meta_pgid2pg: contains the mapping between ParameterGroup_id and parameter_id

+ for storing parameter values and timestamps we have 2CFs per partition:
-   contains the parameter values
+    data_<partition_id> contains parameter values

-The data is segmented in hourly segments.
-All values of the parameters into one segment are stored in one record.
+      key: parameter_id, segment_time
+      value: ValueSegment

+    time_<partitionon_id> contains timestamps:
+       key: ParameterGroup_id, segment_time
+       value: TimeSegment

+partition_id is basetimestamp in hexadecimal (without 0x in front)